IndiaFilings / Learn / Association Of Persons Aop

 • At the rate that is higher than the applicable maximum marginal rate.

-The tax incidence on AOP depends upon whether or not the individual shares of members in a whole or any part of the income of the AOP are determinate.
+The tax incidence on AOP depends upon whether or not the individual shares of members in a whole or any part of the income of the AOP are determined.
 There are two steps to compute the total taxable income of the Association of Persons.

 Step 1

-Total income is computed under different heads such as income from house property, profits or gains of business or professions, capital gains, and income from other sources, ignoring the prescribed income exemptions.
+Total income is computed under different heads such as income from house property, profits or gains of business or professions, capital gains, and other sources, ignoring the prescribed income exemptions.
 Therefore, the total gross income is obtained.

 Step 2